trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

    Performance tuning configuration properties are considered expert-level features.
 Altering these properties from their default values is likely to cause instability and performance degradation.
-We strongly suggest that you use them only to address non-trivial performance issues, and that you keep a backup of the original values if you change them.
+It is strongly suggested that you use them only to address non-trivial performance issues, and that you keep a backup of the original values if you change them.